kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 task_1 >> task_2
 ```

+You have a really simple & working dag.
-Simple and working and let's change the function `get_bash_print` with a function that will do an heavy computing task (like fetching database, ...) .
-Still working, but in this case, the whole airflow instance is in danger.
-Airflow evaluate dag a **lot of time in all services** (webserver, worker, scheduler, ...).
+Now, let's replace the function `get_bash_print` with a heavy computing task (like fetching database, ...) :
-Imagine an Airflow as self-service for a large company, a simple dag could break **the whole platform**.

-How can you prevent this to happen ?
-You need to have a strong review of each dags to be sure that no heavy compute are done outside of an Operator.
-Still, it's possible, but it will be really hard on a large scale company cluster.

-Now we are changing the function with a sleep (that would simulate any heavy work):

 ```python
 def get_bash_print(arg):